FrancescoFanchin/memory_Econophysics/README.md

 # memory_Econophysics
-University agent-based model project   "Memory Eeffects in news spreading network", in cooperation with Nicola Sella and Roberto Bertilone
+Econophysics' agent-based model project   "Memory effects in news spreading network", in cooperation with Nicola Sella and Roberto Bertilone.
+The source code is available at: https://github.com/BFSteam/memory